An assortment of different faces

 Sizeism

-Sizeism refers to a system of prejudice or discrimination based on a person's size.
-It largely manifests as stigma and inequity directed toward people of higher weights and persons of short stature.
+Sizeism refers to prejudice or discrimination based on a person's size.
+It largely manifests as stigma and inequity directed toward people of higher weight and persons of short stature.

 Fat

 Fat refers to people with larger bodies.
 These people are often not catered to in design processes.
 For example, many seating and clothing options do not fit people with larger bodies.
 Some consider the word “fat” derogatory.
 However, many in the fat community have reclaimed the word to signal pride and power or a matter-of-fact description.
 Many reject the medicalized terminology of “obese” and “overweight” because medical professionals often use these terms to deny care and further fat people’s marginalization.
 The fat community uses many terms to represent who they are, such as “small fat” and “super fat,” to name a few.
-It is important to engage with individuals in the fat community to determine the most inclusive language possible to foster dignity and respect.
+Engaging with individuals in the fat community to determine the most inclusive language possible to foster dignity and respect is important.

 Societal perspectives of weight have changed over time and vary across cultures.
 Generally, fat team members encounter negative cultural stereotypes and biases.
 Fat people are often considered lazy, less competent, unprofessional, attention-seeking, and unattractive.
 For example, larger women frequently face criticism that their clothing is “too revealing.”
 This leads to barriers in hiring, compensation, and promotions.
 Many people accept the harmful and incorrect assumption that everyone wants to lose weight or to be thin, reinforcing these ideas through casual questions, comments, jokes, and personal sharing.